Skeletonboi/meta-rl-airfoil-optimization/README.md

-The original purpose of this research is to challenge the generalization capability of deep neural networks by attempting a novel application of meta-learning on deep reinforcement learning policies used to perform aerodynamic shape optimization across both supersonic and subsonic optimization tasks.
+The original purpose of this research is to challenge the generalization capability of deep neural networks by attempting a novel application of meta-learning on deep reinforcement learning policies used to perform aerodynamic shape optimization across both supersonic and subsonic conditions.